 In addition: observe with an amused smile all the rushing passers by and the joggers in their fluorescent active wear – the groups that you belonged to before!

 Look after plants.

 In certain African tribes, wisdom is measured by the capacity of an individual to take care of a plant.
 To water it, talk to it, look at it from all angles, finding the best place for it… Establish a special relationship with one of the inhabitants of this Earth, whether it be an oak, fig, or orchid.
-Try to understand how this ‘vegetable person’ functions ; what it perceives, what vibrations it gives off, what it likes and dislikes.
+Try to understand how this ‘vegetal individual’ functions ; what it perceives, what vibrations it gives off, what it likes and dislikes.

 The key; this capacity of entering into a relationship with a universe very different to your own, will increase your skills to empathise greatly.
 And by extension will increase your ability to empathise with humans.

 Without being obliged to publicly announce that you talk to plants, you can still share this practice with friends, parents, children…and give yourself regular updates on the plant life you have adopted.